pingjuiliao/config/README.md

-We have to place all the file manully. developing automation tools
+wqkpofkwpoWe have to place all the file manully. developing automation tools